The Study Tour Program

 The course consists of lectures covering a wide variety of topics including governance and challenges with development, tourism, agriculture, and the future of development in Uganda.
 Our approach to development focuses on mobilizing resources—human, economic, and natural—for sustainable, life-changing initiatives.

 Students study the asset-based community development approach that encourages self-reliance and inspires appreciation of existing resources in the community and the confidence to build upon them.
 We believe that with an attitude of resourcefulness, positive change is possible even in low-resource settings.
 Study Lectures are supplemented with direct in-country experiences to see first-hand the concepts studied in the classroom.
 Some supplemental educational activities include a panel with local development practitioners, visits to community-based organizations, and working directly with community members who have led development projects themselves.

 Uganda is one of the most beautiful countries in the world, hosting waterfalls, Lake Victoria, and the source of the Nile River, making it an incredible habitat for a plethora of wildlife including the largest number of species of birds in Africa.
-Students also have the opportunity to explore Kampala, Murchison National Park and Sipi Falls during their study tour and to see all exciting parts of Uganda.
+Students also have the opportunity to explore Kampala, Murchison National Park, and Sipi Falls during their study tour and to see all the exciting parts of Uganda.